coderefinery/workshop-intro/README.md

 ## Arrival

-- Come on in, please try to sit next to someone, because we do lots of group work.

 Please test the following when arriving:

 - Test that you have Git installed: `git --version`
 - Test that you have Python installed: `python --version`
 - Verify whether you can use both above commands in the same environment/terminal.
 - Check [Git configuration instructions](https://coderefinery.github.io/git-refresher/01-setup/#configuring-git).

+In-person workshops:

+- Come on in, please try to sit next to someone, because we do lots of group work.

 ## Welcome